-I do some of my best menu planning on the train ride home from the office everyday.
-My mind is whirling a million miles a minute, tossing around ingredients, what is available, what is at home; even what the weather is like plays into the final decision.
+I do some of my best menu planning on the train ride home from the office every day.
+My mind is whirling tossing around ingredients, what is at home; even what the weather is like plays into the final decision.
 The other night it was a cold and rainy night, perfect for something hot, bubbly and cheesy.
-I was feeling ambitious, when I came home at 5pm and decided to tackle making Eggplant Parmesan Casserole.
-Whew!
-Could I do it?
-Dinner on the table by 730pm, the same night?
+I was feeling ambitious when I came home and decided to tackle making this Eggplant Parmesan Casserole.
+Could I do it being so late in the day?
+Dinner on the table by 730pm, and it was so good.

 1 medium eggplant, cut into circles, about 1/8″ – 1/4″

 2 1/4 cups whole wheat panko